sialvsic/react-redux-es6-webpack-boilerplate/README.md

 # What is this?

-> This is a webpack set up demo And also a react + redux + es6 +  webpack project boilerplate
+> This project is aim to always using the all the latest configuration to run the `Todolist` app.

+Config for:
+- Webpack
+  - dev/prod
+  - dev-server
+- Babel
+- eslint

 ## Feature

-## not include
-- redux async (这个之后加上)
-## support

 ## main lib
-- react
-- redux
-- webpack
-- react-router
+- React.js
-- react-redux
+- Redux
-- react-redux-router
+- Webpack

-## Don't support
--
+- Babel

-## how to run
+## how to start
 first
 ```
 $ yarn install